-The safest way to get an IT certification paid for is to match the funding route to the exact credential and your eligibility before you spend money.
-VA reimbursement, WIOA, employer educational assistance, military education programs, SkillBridge, community colleges, and nonprofits all have different rules.
-None should be treated as automatic.
+To get an IT certification paid for, match the funding route to the exact credential and your eligibility first.
+VA reimbursement, WIOA, employer educational assistance, Military Tuition Assistance, SkillBridge, community college waivers, and nonprofits all work differently.
+None is automatic.
+The mistake most people make is asking who will pay before they know which certification is worth pursuing.

 Key takeaways